nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 See the [Nx API documentation for `print-affected`](nx/print-affected) for full details.
 {% /callout %}

 Here we can see that the change we made to our `common-ui` project also affected the `admin` and `store` projects.
-We can leverage this fact to run commands against on the projects that were affected by this commit.
+We can leverage this fact to run commands only on the projects that were affected by this commit.
 For example to run the `test`s for the affected projects, run the command:

 ```bash
 npx nx affected --target=test